-In adherence to GTE’s Emergency Response plan, the company carries out periodic emergency response training exercises.
-In 2020, the company conducted 250 tabletop or in-person emergency simulations which assessed the company’s preparedness to deal with various emergency scenarios.
+In adherence to GTE’s Emergency Response plan, the Company carries out periodic emergency response training exercises.
+In 2021, the Company conducted 345 tabletop or in-person emergency simulations which assessed the Company’s preparedness to deal with various emergency scenarios.

 A Safety School for GTE’s Managers

 Throughout 2021, the second level of GTE’s High-Risk School will be offered online for managers to continue their safety training.

 GTE works hard to eliminate unsafe conditions and practices at all of its facilities to protect workers and maintain the integrity of its operations.
 Once produced, the Company’s crude is sold on site or transported to a different location for sale, often by road on trucks.
 This means that thousands of truck trips, often hundreds of kilometres long on a variety of roads, are necessary.
 All drivers transporting GTE’s crude work for independent trucking contractors.
 Driving simulators have been added to the Safe Driving Program and is required for all drivers.
 The HSE driving plan is a multifaceted process which includes upgrading roads, making them safe for everyone to drive on.